 Part 1: Super Metrics and Policy

 Import the super metrics.
 If you are curious the list of super metrics you are getting, the list looks something like this.
 Yes, heaps of them!

-Once imported, enable the super metrics in your Default policy.
+Once imported, enable the super metrics in your default active policy.
 Yes, you can bulk enable by selecting multiple lines (as shown below).
 Sort the result by Object Type, and do not enable on All Objects Types.
 Use the Actions menu to enable them all.

 Optional step: review the Performance SLA super metrics settings.
 Adjust the SLA accordingly if you know the performance of your IaaS.
 If you are running Balance power management, change the CPU SLA to 10, 20, 30 accordingly.

 Create 1 policy for each Tier.
 This has to be based on your active policy, so the inheritance works properly.
 Make sure you choose the right one.

 You must use the following names for the Policy: